rdenman/nxmfe/README.md

    Make sure you add React Router to the marketing app.
    Create `bootstrap.tsx`, update `main.tsx` and move app-specific code to `App.tsx`.
    Update the `root` id in `index.html` to `_marketing-app`.
+5. Setup `bootstrap.tsx` with a `mount` function.
+Render the app using the `mount` function if in a development environment.
+   Add some special routing logic so the container and marketing apps stay in sync.
+   Install the Material Icons: `npm i @mui/icons-material`.
+   Build out the Copyright, Landing and Pricing components.